Kp270705/Java/readme.md

-This repository contains some important java programs for college/university exams, for major computer application courses.
+This repository contains some important java programs for college/university exams, of major computer application courses.